ef4/prember/README.md

 └── robots.txt
 ```

-To serve this app to end users, you just need to configure a webserver to use `index.html` in response to *all* URLs (because the Ember app will boot and take care of the routing).
+To serve this app to users, you just need to configure a webserver to use `index.html` in response to *all* URLs that don't otherwise have files (because the Ember app will boot and take care of the routing).

 If you add [ember-cli-fastboot](https://github.com/ember-fastboot/ember-cli-fastboot) to your app, it augments your build with a few things that are needed to run the app within node via [fastboot](https://github.com/ember-fastboot/fastboot):
-nn

 ```
 dist/
 ├── assets